psf/the-invisibles/content/english/episodes/ep-1-trailer-joanna-jablonski.md

 ---

-Sneak Peek of our chat with Joanna Jablonski.
+Sneak Peek of our chat with Joanna Jablonski, hosted by Mariatta Wijaya and Tereza Iofciu.

 Hear about Joanna's journey in the Python community and learn about her contributions to Python through developer education and documentation.

 Full episode is coming on **February 14, 2024**!
+Subscribe to our podcast now!